Networking for Musicians: A Quick Summary

 Be a Gatherer

-If you don’t have one for your music GET A BUSINESS CARD NOW!
+If you don’t have one, get one immediately!
 You have no excuse – they are less than $17.
-For basic cards go here.

-This site has thousands of designs to choose from and they even have an “Art & Entertainment section to choose designs from.
-I suggest you choose one that shows off your photo and or logo and you add your pitch from Week 2 as well as your brand colors.
-Make sure your business card has all of your contact information on it, including your website.
+Click here for basic cards.
+This site has thousands of designs to choose from and they even have an “Art & Entertainment” section.
+Pick one that shows off your photo/logo, matches your brand, and add your tagline/pitch.
+Make sure your business card has all of your contact information on it, including your website and your socials.

 - Put one sentence about your music, and the instrument you play on your card.
 A card with just a name and an address is totally unmemorable!

-- Put a photo of yourself or your band logo on the card to add even more branding and recognition.
+- Add a photo of yourself or your band logo for brand awareness.
 Make sure you list your email, website, and links.

-Don’t worry about giving out your card.
+But!
+Don’t worry so much about giving out your card.
 Focus on getting their cards.

 Never give your card out unless someone asks for it.
 If you give a card, you are selling.
 (And as mentioned before, people hate selling.)
 If someone asks for your card, they are buying.
 (And people actually love buying.)

-After you get home and it’s time to follow up, never send your marketing pitch or talk about your business in the initial email or social media post.
-If you are on Facebook or Linkedin you might discover that you have a few other friends in common – this is a great icebreaker!
-Tag those friends and say – wow!
-I didn’t know you knew each other!
+When it comes time to follow up, don’t send your marketing pitch or talk about your business in the initial communication.
+If you are on Facebook or Linkedin, you might discover that you have a few other friends in common – this is a great icebreaker!
+Mention those friends.

 If you are following up on email, say something very simple like so: